Bubble baths seem like a lot of fun, but when your little one has eczema, this sudsy playtime can irritate their skin.

 While bleach baths have potential benefits, they are generally recommended for children over age 2.
 Only give your baby a bleach bath if it has been recommended by their dermatologist or pediatrician and follow their instructions for duration and concentration of bleach closely.

-Soak and Seal with Gladskin Eczema Cream for Babies & Kids
+Soak and Seal with Gladskin Eczemact™ Soothing Cream for Babies & Kids

-Applying cream to your baby’s skin immediately after bathtime is one of the easiest ways to help lock in moisture and soothe dry skin.
-When you soak and seal with Gladskin Eczema Cream for Babies & Kids, you’re not only moisturizing your little one’s skin, you’re also rebalancing the good bacteria living on the skin’s surface.
-Learn more.
+Applying cream to your baby’s skin immediately after bath time is one of the easiest ways to help lock in moisture and soothe dry skin.
+When you soak and seal with Gladskin Eczemact™ Soothing Cream for Babies & Kids, you’re not only moisturizing your little one’s skin, you’re also rebalancing the bacteria that live on the skin’s surface.